entailor/pytailor/docs/index.md

 1. prepare input data for a set of simulations.
 This is handled by the function **engineering_tasks.prepare_simulation_data**.
 Let's say this function:
     - takes a base input file as input.
-    - takes a list of parameter sets for each simulation.
+    - takes a list of parameter dicts for each simulation.
-    - produces one simulation input file for each parameter set.
+    - produces one simulation input file for each parameter dict.

 2. run a set of simulations in parallel.
 A single simulation is handled by the function **engineering_tasks.run_simulation**.
 Let's say this function:
     - takes a .inp file as input